alexolinux/k8s-vanilla-cluster/README.md

    - It ensures that the network configuration is compatible with the pod network CIDR and the control plane's API server.

 5. **Container Runtime**:
-   - The script supports both Docker and containerd as container runtimes, depending on the user's preference.
-It installs and configures these runtimes on the nodes.
+   - The script supports containerd as container runtime.
+It installs and configures the runtime on the nodes.

 6. **Compatibility**:
    - The script is compatible with both RHEL-based and Debian/Ubuntu-based systems, automatically detecting the distribution and performing the appropriate installation steps.